Women's rights: 16th and 17th century Europe

-Other philosophers have also made statements regarding women's rights during this time.
-For example, Thomas Paine wrote in An Occasional Letter on the Female Sex 1775 where he states (as quote) :

-"If we take a survey of ages and of countries, we shall find the women, almost without exception... adored and oppressed... they are ... robbed of freedom of will by the laws...Yet such, I am sorry to say, is the lot of women over the whole earth.
-Man with regard to them, has been either an insensible husband or an oppressor."

 A paternal society can find prefer to make women's rights a man's duty, for instance under English common law husbands had to maintain their wives.
 This duty was abolished in 2010.

 18th and 19th century Europe

 Starting in the late 18th century, and throughout the 19th century, rights, as a concept and claim, gained increasing political, social, and philosophical importance in Europe.
 Movements emerged which demanded freedom of religion, the abolition of slavery, rights for women, rights for those who did not own property, and universal suffrage.
 In the late 18th century the question of women's rights became central to political debates in both France and Britain.
 At the time some of the greatest thinkers of the Enlightenment, who defended democratic principles of equality and challenged notions that a privileged few should rule over the vast majority of the population, believed that these principles should be applied only to their own gender and their own race.
 The philosopher Jean-Jacques Rousseau, for example, thought that it was the order of nature for women to obey men.
-He wrote "Women do wrong to complain of the inequality of man-made laws" and claimed that "when she tries to usurp our rights, she is our inferior".